 - Posting Order

 We receive transactions throughout the day and post them to your Account as they are received and in the order that they are received.
-Note that for debit card transactions, we consider the transaction received when the merchant requests settlement, which may occur several days after you authorize the transaction.
-See Section 3.8.4 for additional information concerning how debit card transactions are processed.

 We may change the order in which we post transactions to your Account at our discretion and without notice to you.
 It is therefore important for you to keep track of the deposits you make and the transactions you authorize to make sure there are sufficient funds in your Account to cover all transactions and any applicable fees.